 In this paper, we propose a solution to these problems by deriving and implementing an efficient backpropagation algorithm for a time-varying all-pole filter.
-Our filter can be employed in various audio systems by separating the system's poles and zeros and explicitly handling the poles (where the recursion is) with our proposed method fully end-to-end.
-Our contributions are threefold: \begin{enumerate} \item We significantly increase the forward and backpropagation speed of time-varying recursive filters without introducing any approximation to the filter. \item The systems trained with our implementation can be converted to real time without any generalisation issues. \item We show that our implementation efficiently and accurately models time-varying analog audio circuits with a recursive structure. \end{enumerate}
+Our filter can be used in various audio systems by separating the system's poles and zeros and explicitly handling the poles (where the recursion is) with our proposed method fully end-to-end.
+Our contributions are threefold: \begin{enumerate} \item We significantly increase the forward and backpropagation speed of time-varying recursive all-pole filters without introducing any approximation to the filter. \item The systems trained with our implementation can be converted to real-time without generalisation issues besides the order of the zeros and poles. \item We show that our filter efficiently and accurately models time-varying analog audio circuits with recursive structures. \end{enumerate}